corentincou/Pearson-correlation-coefficient-for-pigments-analysis/README.md

 # Pearson correlation coefficient reduction (PCCR) for pigments and dyes analysis
 Python Implementation of our dimensionnality reduction method for hyperspectral imaging based on Pearson correlation coefficient.

+> More information in our presentation at Technart 2023 (paper in processing):
+> *Pearson correlation-based method on hyperspectral images for the study of similarity of pigments and dyes*

 ## Prerequise

 Install the list below :